Azure/azure-powershell/src/ResourceManager/PowerBIEmbedded/Commands.PowerBI/help/New-AzureRmPowerBIEmbeddedCapacity.md

 Sku                    : A1
 Tier                   : PBIE_Azure
 Tag                    : {}
 ```

-This command will remove the capacity named testcapacity in the resourcegroup testRG
+Creates a capacity named testcapacity in the Azure region West Central US and in resource group testRG.
+The sku level for the capacity will be A1.

 ## PARAMETERS